softnami/Autoencoder/README.md

 ##Installation:
 *  Download the project and unzip it.
-*  Copy the 'advanced-neural-network' folder to your node_modules folder in your project directory.
+*  Copy the 'autoencoder' folder to your node_modules folder in your project directory.
-*  Require it using 'require('advanced-neural-network')' in your main JavaScript file.
+*  Require it using 'require('autoencoder')' in your main JavaScript file.
-*  If you want to reinstall node_modules for this project then run 'sudo npm install -g" in your terminal under the 'advanced-neural-network' project directory.
+*  If you want to reinstall node_modules for this project then run 'sudo npm install -g" in your terminal under the 'autoencoder' project directory.

 ##Testing:
 * For unit testing Mocha and Sinon have been used.